paixaop/slate-conf/README.md

 # slate-conf
-Configuration file for Slate Window Manager for Mac
+Configuration file for Slate Window Manager for Mac.

+Copy all of the files to your home directory.

 This configuration supports up to 3 montiors, and is a good base to build your own.
 Don't get discouraged by the seeming complex configuration files, Slate is a very powerful tool that will help you be more productive.